ray-project/ray/doc/source/data/batch_inference.rst

 Why use Ray for batch inference?
 ---------------------------------

-There are many good reasons to use Ray for batch inference today, even if your current use case does not require scaling yet:
+There are reasons to use Ray for batch inference, even if your current use case does not require scaling yet:

 1. **Faster and Cheaper for modern Deep Learning Applications**: Ray is built for